prathameshdongarkar/neural_style_transfer/README.md

 ## Introduction

-In this project, I've implemented a neural style transfer algorithm that takes two input images: a content image and a style image, and produces a third image that combines the content of the content image with the artistic style of the style image.
+In this project, I've implemented a neural style transfer algorithm using a pretrained VGG-19 network, that takes two input images: a content image and a style image, and produces a third image that combines the content of the content image with the artistic style of the style image.
 This technique is not only fascinating from an artistic perspective but also showcases the power of deep neural networks.

 ## How NST Works